Great-Grandmother Charged with Second-Degree Murder

 Serenity Garnett was killed by a dog while under the care of her great-grandmother.

-UPDATE 03/25/22: The great-grandmother of a baby girl killed by a large, muscular family dog earlier this week has been charged with second-degree murder in connection to her death.
-Migdelia Guadalupe, 56 -- who suffered lacerations and puncture wounds in the attack -- was released from the hospital today and arrested.
-Guadalupe was charged with possession of methamphetamine and second-degree murder, according to the Columbia County Sheriff’s Office.
+The great-grandmother of a baby girl killed by a large, muscular family dog earlier this week has been charged with second-degree murder in connection to her death.
+Migdelia Guadalupe, 56, who suffered lacerations and puncture wounds during the attack, was released from the hospital today and promptly arrested by police.
+Guadalupe was charged with second-degree murder and possession of methamphetamine, according to the Columbia County Sheriff’s Office.

 "There are additional details that led to these charges that will not be released at this time," the sheriff’s agency said in a statement.

 No bond was granted to Guadalupe.
 Second-degree murder charges indicate prosecutors believe Guadalupe had knowledge of the dog's vicious propensities.
 In Georgia, the charge specifically relates to children too.
 "Murder in the second degree involves the death of a person while committing the offense of cruelty to children in the second degree," states the Black Law Offices website.
 The Georgia penal code states this offense is "irrespective of malice" as well.

 Guadalupe was renting the property, according to authorities, and was the only renter living at the home.
 The dog belongs to Donna Marie Mills, 58, who co-owns the property with her brother, Danny Mills, 55.
 Donna is incarcerated, and Danny Mills does not live at the home, authorities said.
 Online court records for Columbia County indicate that a warrant for Donna's arrest was issued on January 11, 2022.
 It's unclear how long Guadalupe had been living at the residence.